lirtsman/devhelper-cli/README.md

 # DevHelper CLI

-A comprehensive command-line interface for Shield operations.
+A comprehensive command-line tool for managing development environments.

 ## Overview

-DevHelper CLI is a powerful tool designed to streamline and automate Shield operations.
-It provides various commands to help developers and operators manage Shield resources efficiently from the command line.
+DevHelper CLI is designed to streamline and automate the setup and management of local development environments.
+It provides developers with a unified interface to manage various tools and components needed for development, making it easier to maintain consistent environments across teams.

 ## Features

-- **Deployment Management**: Deploy applications and services to different environments
-- **Local Development**: Initialize, start, and manage local development environments
+- **Local Environment Management**: Initialize, start, stop, and manage local development environments with a single command
+- **Component Integration**: Seamlessly work with Dapr, Temporal, and OpenSearch
+- **Log Management**: View, follow, and clean logs for various components
-- **Configuration**: Flexible configuration via files, environment variables, or flags
+- **Configuration**: Flexible configuration via YAML files for consistent environments
 - **Cross-Platform**: Works on Linux, macOS, and Windows
-- **Resource Status**: Check the status of all your resources in one place
-- **Integrated Search**: OpenSearch integration for powerful search and analytics capabilities
+- **Container Support**: Integration with Podman for container orchestration

 ## Installation